-The members of our compensation committee are Dr. Baker, Mr. Profusek and Dr. Dahiyat.
-Dr. Baker is the chairman of our compensation committee.
+The members of our compensation committee are . is the chairman of our compensation committee.
 Our compensation committee oversees our compensation policies, plans and benefits programs.
 Our compensation committee operates under a written charter that specifies its duties and responsibilities and satisfies the applicable listing standards of the Nasdaq Global Market.
 The compensation committee will:

-- review and recommend policies relating to compensation and benefits of our officers and employees; - review and approve corporate goals and objectives relevant to compensation of our chief executive officer and other senior officers; - evaluate the performance of our officers in light of established goals and objectives; - recommend compensation of our officers based on its evaluations; and - administer the issuance of stock options and other awards under our stock plans.
+- · review and recommend policies relating to compensation and benefits of our officers and employees; - · review and approve corporate goals and objectives relevant to compensation of our chief executive officer and other senior officers; - · evaluate the performance of our officers in light of established goals and objectives; - · recommend compensation of our officers based on its evaluations; and - administer the issuance of stock options and other awards under our stock plans.

-Nominating and Corporate Governance Committee
+Nominating and Governance Committee

-The members of our nominating and corporate governance committee are Mr. Profusek, Dr. Baker, Dr. Levy and Dr Dahiyat.
-Mr. Profusek is the chairman of our nominating and corporate governance committee.
-Our nominating and corporate governance committee oversees and assists our board of directors in reviewing and recommending nominees for election as directors.
-Our nominating and corporate governance committee operates under a written charter that specifies its duties and responsibilities and satisfies the applicable listing standards of the Nasdaq Global Market.
-The nominating and corporate governance committee will:
+The members of our nominating and governance committee are . is the chairman of our nominating and governance committee oversees and assists our board of directors in reviewing and recommending nominees for election as directors.
+Our nominating and governance committee operates under a written charter that specifies its duties and responsibilities and satisfies the applicable listing standards of the Nasdaq Global Market.
+The nominating and governance committee will:

-- evaluate and make recommendations regarding the organization and governance of the board of directors and its committees; - assess the performance of members of the board of directors and make recommendations regarding committee and chair assignments; - recommend desired qualifications for board of directors membership and conduct searches for potential members of the board of directors; and - · review and make recommendations with regard to our corporate governance guidelines.
+- evaluate and make recommendations regarding the organization and governance of the board of directors and its committees; - assess the performance of members of the board of directors and make recommendations regarding committee and chair assignments; - recommend desired qualifications for board of directors membership and conduct searches for potential members of the board of directors; and - review and make recommendations with regard to our corporate governance guidelines.